Rome, Sorrento & Sicily11 days

 Optional Excursion - Dinner with Tenors

-Arrive in Rome today, and follow in the footsteps of Caesar during a guided tour of the city.
+Today, and follow in the footsteps of Caesar during a guided tour of the city.
 Highlights include the Colosseum, where 50,000 spectators cheered their favorite gladiators to victory, and the ruins of the Forum Romanum, from which the Caesars ruled their vast empire.
 Tonight, you can opt to end the day at a Dinner with Tenors, an evening of delicious and live music.

 Dinner with Tenors $79* pp